Breathing Systems

 What is the main risk with a co-axial mapleson B or Bain circuit?

-What are the three functions of the bag?
+What are the four functions of the bag?

 • Collects fresh gas during expiration, to serve as a reservoir for the next breath